Frozen waffles (Eggo-style)

 Diet Ratings

-Frozen waffles are made from refined grains and contain added sugars.
-A typical serving contains 15-20g net carbs, incompatible with ketogenic macros.
-Processed grain product with zero nutritional alignment to keto principles.
+Frozen waffles are grain-based with added sugars.
+A typical serving contains 15-20g net carbs, exceeding safe limits for ketosis.
+Incompatible with keto macros.

-Most commercial frozen waffles contain wheat flour (fructans) and may include high-fructose corn syrup or honey.
-Serving size critical—1-2 waffles may be tolerable, but larger portions exceed FODMAP thresholds due to cumulative fructan load.
+Most commercial frozen waffles contain wheat flour (high fructans) and may include honey or high-fructose corn syrup.
+Serving size critical: 1-2 waffles may be tolerable; larger portions exceed FODMAP thresholds.

-High sodium (typically 400-600mg per serving), refined grains, added sugars, minimal fiber.
+Highly processed, typically 300-500mg sodium per serving, high added sugars, refined grains, minimal fiber.
 Does not align with DASH emphasis on whole grains and low sodium.

 Controversy Index